Amaralesco/TCP-Comm/README.md

 ## Bonus Objectives

-- [ ] Save received messages from the server in the "history.txt" file with the format "dd-mm-yyyy client_x message."
+- [x] Save received messages from the server in the "history.txt" file with the format "dd-mm-yyyy client_x message."
 - [ ] Connect two clients to the same server.

-## Getting Started
+## Using my solutions

 1. Clone the repository.
 2. Compile and run the `server.cpp` file, when running choose the port that you will be using. `gcc server.cpp -o server && ./server 7777`
 3. Compile and run the `client.cpp` file, when running choose the IP and the port you will be using gcc `gcc client.cpp -o client && ./client 127.0.0.1 7777`

 During testing, putty was also used to simulate the Client end of the server.

+Unfortunately, Multiple connections to a server is not yet correctly function and is still work in progress.s

 ## Contribution